Creating an Exhibition

 Image Block

-In the upper left-hand corner of the Image Block, you’ll see the Block Bar.
-The Block Bar lets you drag the block (six dots, at left) and move, duplicate, or delete the block (menu indicated by three dots, at right).
+In the upper left corner of the Image Block, you’ll see the black Block Bar.
+The Block Bar lets you drag the block (six dots, at left) and move, duplicate, or delete the block (menu indicated by three vertical dots, at right).

-At right, you’ll see the Universal Editor.
-It allows you to adjust and style the block.
-You’ll have different options for each block type to help you customize the display.
-You can position the Universal Editor wherever you like.
-Close the Universal Editor by clicking the X in the upper right hand corner.
+At right, you’ll see the Floating Editor.
+This allows you to adjust and style the block.
+You’ll have different options for each block type for customizing the display.
+Position the Floating Editor wherever you like; it can also dock at the left or right of the page (icons at upper left).
+Close by clicking the X in the upper right corner.

-To delete a Block, use the ... menu in the Block Bar or click the trash can icon in the bottom right of the Universal Editor.
+To delete a block, use the menu in the Block Bar or click the trash can icon in the bottom right of the Floating Editor.

-- Object: this will allow you to select an image from your exhibition objects.
+- Object: an image from your exhibition objects.

-- Asset: assets are files you add to the exhibition that aren't related to your objects.
+- Asset: a file added to the exhibition that isn't related to the objects.
 For example, a title graphic, an artist's portrait, or a map.

-- URL: for an image hosted by your Digital Asset Management System (if content is allowed to be displayed).
+- URL: an image hosted by a CDN or DAMS (if content is allowed to be displayed).

 Let’s select Object, then click Select.